Easy Gantry Crane Lift Conversion

 Crane Lift by Brute ForceSo, How do you raise the main beam on your Gantry Crane?

 This image shows how we often do it.
-The 2×4 (wood board) is the right length so one person can lift it, and the other can insert the pin.
-Do one side, then the other.
-It actually works pretty smooth and quick.
-That said, the process does take 2 people — at least one of which that can heft the crane.
+The 2×4 (wood board) in the photo is the right length so one person can lift it, while another person will insert the pin.
+Lift one side, then the other.
+It actually works pretty smooth and quick, though going all the way up usually means taking it in steps.

 Going down is just the opposite.
 Not a big deal.

-Looking At The Possibilities
+Looking At The Crane Lift Possibilities

-This field has been plowed a lot of different ways.
-Here is what some of our customers have done.
+Hydraulic Gantry Crane LiftThis field has been plowed a lot of different ways.
+Here are some things our customers have done.

 3. Hydraulic cylinders.
 Adding some long reach hydraulic cylinders or jacks to the legs is a nice way to lift.
 It is not quick, up, but certainly can be smooth and controlled.

 I like this too.
-It’s pretty cheap, pretty easy, and not too bulky or heavy.
-Just make sure the rod is stout or it will bend, because it extends a long way.
-Using grease will make it messy, but dry, the internal threads will wear.
-This too, may be better with lifting in a couple steps, using a moving clamp like above.
+It is pretty cheap, fairly easy, and not too bulky or heavy.
+Just make sure the rod is stout or it will bend, (see the side note below) because it extends a long way.
+This too, may be better with lifting in steps, using a moving clamp like above.

-We did the engineering for this design with a threaded rod.
-The threaded rod is a column, so the size depends on how far you need to lift.
-Here is what we found.
+Threaded LiftThe threaded rod is a column, so the size (diameter) you need depends on how far you need to lift.

 A Better Gantry Crane Top Beam Lift